• TPM25

 Finding Reliability in an Unreliable World

 Worse is a growing perception that ocean carriers, some of whom prided themselves in years past on schedule integrity, now see disruption irrespective of the source as a factor acting decisively in their favor.
-After all, when ships ran on time and ports were fluid, carriers rarely made money.
-But when ports backed up and ships by the dozens waited off shore, the capacity effectively removed from the market contributed to an upward spiraling of rates and previously unimaginable carrier profits.

-Further complicating the environment for shippers, as the market witnessed in the spring of 2024, conditions in container shipping can and will change on a dime.
-The market pivoted this spring with little warning, from one of overcapacity where carriers forecast a down year despite the Red Sea diversions, and BCOs signed annual contracts at normalized rates as low as $1500 per FEU, to a suddenly red hot market where transpacific spot rates peaked at nearly $8000 in early July and Asia-Europe rates exceeded $8,000 per FEU around the same time, according to S&P Global Commodity Insights.
-Thus it is largely folly in the fall of 2024 to predict what the market will look like when TPM25 convenes on March 2-5, 2025.
+As the market saw in the spring of 2024 it pivoted with little warning, from one of feared overcapacity where carriers were forecasting a down year despite the Red Sea diversions, and BCOs signed annual contracts at normalized rates as low as $1500 per FEU, to a suddenly red hot market where transpacific spot rates were drive up to nearly $8000 in early July and Asia-Europe rates exceeded $8,000 per FEU around the same time, according to S&P Global Commodity Insights.

 • Is service consistency worth even wishing for at this point?
 A high priority of many shippers is reducing cost, as shown by a recent Alcott Global survey, partly driven by a need to reduce inventory costs that have been propped up by higher interest rates.
 Any dialing back of “just-in-case” buffer, however, requires service consistency, and that is sorely lacking: As of early July, carrier on-time performance was a sobering 52%, according to Sea-Intelligence.
 With the Red Sea crisis continuing with no end in sight, and with carriers seeing disruption as an advantage, it is unclear what the future of service consistency is unless Maersk and Hapag-Lloyd can decisively deliver on their promise of 90%+ reliability.